 6. Jab Koi Baat Bigad Jaaye

-The music of the first three lines of this song "Jab Koi Baat Bigad Jaaye" emulates the American folksinger Hedwig Grace’s popular song - ‘500 miles’.
-But we know, that Bollywood has the capacity to render uniqueness even if they take inspiration from any other song.
+The music of the first three lines of this song "Jab Koi Baat Bigad Jaaye" emulates the American folksinger Hedwig Grace’s popular song - ‘500 Miles’.
+But we know that Bollywood has the capacity to render uniqueness even if they take inspiration from any other song.
 So is the case with this song.

 This song is a signature piece from the 1990 blockbuster film Jurm.
 It was a comeback film for Vinod Khanna.
 And there could be no better way for him to reclaim his throne in Bollywood than this song.
 The song is much loved by the masses because it reiterates the strength of love and marital bond beautifully essayed on the screen by Khanna and Meenakshi Sheshadri.
-The song was penned by Indeewar, the music was composed by Rajesh Roshan, and given voice by Kumar Sanu and Sadhna Sargam.
+The song was penned by Indeewar, the music was composed by Rajesh Roshan and the given voice by Kumar Sanu and Sadhna Sargam.

 This is the kind of song that music enthusiasts find hard to resist.
 Do give it a try.
 Pick the nuances and render them with accuracy.
 It is sure to win you applause.

 "Kuch Naa Kaho" The magical track is from the film 1942 - A Love Story - released in 1994.
 It is one of the last few songs composed and immortalized by Bollywood’s ever so beloved R D Burman.
 According to movie director Vidhu Vinod Chopra, the musical piece ‘Rongila Rongila Rongila Re e e, Rongila’ - originally an S D Burman composition acted as an anchor for this song.